NFL Owners Defending 'Take A Knee' Are Missing The Point Of The Protests

 Green Bay Packers President and CEO Mark Murphy called Trump’s comments “offensive” to players who “peacefully express themselves with the hope of change for good,” and Los Angeles Rams owner and chairman Stan Kroenke said he supported players’ “meaningful efforts ... to bring about positive change in our country.”

-Miami Dolphins owner Stephen Ross also called the protesting athletes “men of character” who “wanted to start a conversation” to “make our world a better place for everyone.”
+Miami Dolphins owner Stephen Ross also called the protesting athletes “men of character” who “wanted to start a conversation” about “equality.”
+His statement didn’t mention, for example, that black Americans are paid less than their white colleagues at every education level, as a 2016 report from the Economic Policy Institute found.

+“Closing this part of the racial pay gap begins with consistent enforcement of anti-discrimination laws in the hiring, promotion, and pay of women and minority workers, as well as greater transparency around within-firm pay by race, ethnicity, and gender,” EPI said.

 NFL Commissioner Roger Goodell remarked that “divisive comments like these demonstrate an unfortunate lack of respect for the NFL,” but stopped short of naming Trump or the issues at hand.